-gelatin.
-Fits were found with both four or five peaks, but the error functions produced had definite shape to them, suggesting that although numerically the summed gaussians were close to the data, any theory to justify those peaks would be insufficient in justifying the mismatch between the fit and the data.
-Although, closer analysis of the stretching regime did reveal some additional information, as Fig. (6) shows more clearly that the entire regime is shifted to the left from the sea water data.
-This makes sense, as a left shift corresponds to a lowering in the energy of the states, and lower temperatures result in lower energies of the states involved.
-It was also noticed that the relative amplitudes of the local maxima for the higher energy part of the band are similar between the ice and sea water spectra, there is the single sharper peak in the ice around $3150 \,\mathrm{cm}^{-1}$ that is not apparent in the sea water.
+The ice spectra collected also did not yield any satisfactory fits, but for different reasons than the bovine gelatin.
+Fits were found with both four or five peaks, but the error functions produced had definite shape to them, suggesting that although numerically the summed Gaussians were close to the data, any theory to justify those peaks would be insufficient in justifying the mismatch between the fit and the data.
+Although closer analysis of the stretching regime did reveal some additional information, as Fig. 6 shows more clearly that the entire regime is shifted to the left with a smaller Raman shift than the sea water data.
+This makes sense, as a left shift corresponds to a lower energy of the states, and lower temperatures result in lower energies of the states involved.
+It was also noticed that the relative amplitudes of the local maxima for the higher energy part of the band are similar between the ice and sea water spectra, there is the single sharper peak in the ice around 3150 cm-1 that is not apparent in the sea water.
 This suggests that the relative amplitudes of the various stretching modes are affected more by the phase change than they are by changes in temperature inside the same phase.